Our Family's Traditional Tinolang (Chicken Ginger Soup)

-Tinolang Manok is a Tagalog term for chicken ginger soup sautéed in onions and garlic, simmered with vegetables like leaves of malunggay (moringa), siling labuyo leaves, and sliced green papaya.
-Seasoned with pepper, salt, and fish sauce.
+Tinolang Manok is a Tagalog term for chicken-ginger soup sautéed with onions and garlic, simmered with vegetables like the leaves of malunggay (moringa) and siling labuyo (Filipino bird's eye chili), and flavored with sliced green papaya.
+It is seasoned with pepper, salt, and fish sauce.

-Our Tinolang Manok using a native chicken is everybody's favorite.
-My auntie only prepares this on a special occasion because, in Manila, this native chicken is rare.
+Our Tinolang Manok using native chicken is everybody's favorite.
+My auntie only prepares this on special occasions because, in Manila, this native chicken is rare.
 Cooking our Tinola requires advance planning.

-We also call it our taditional Tinolang Manok because everything is old-fashioned—from finding and buying the chicken (because we need to buy them alive) and preparing the chicken the old way just like those times when it was natural for women to learn how to slaughter a chicken for a family meal.
+We also call it our traditional Tinolang Manok because everything is old-fashioned—from finding and buying the chicken (because we need to buy them alive) to preparing it the old way (when it was natural for women to learn how to slaughter a chicken for a family meal).
 In our family, only Aunt Mele can prepare a chicken that way.

-During family gathering, this is the superstar in the dining table because everybody just craves it.
+During family gatherings, this is the superstar of the dining table because everybody just craves it.

-Native chicken is also more expensive, and yet we can't easily find it in the market or groceries.
+Native chicken is also more expensive, and we can't easily find it in the market or groceries.
 In our case (we're in Marikina), my cousins made a big-time effort to look for it.
-And they went as far as the Arrangue Market in Manila.
+They even went as far as the Arrangue Market in Manila.
 Okay, I should not forget to mention that transporting it back home is agonizing because it's alive!
-My cousins are so "used" to that kind of sacrifice every year.
+My cousins have become "used" to that kind of sacrifice every year.

 - Green papaya, sliced

 - Chili leaves or pepper leaves (Dahon ng sili in Tagalog)

 - Malunggay leaves